Learn Punctuations Marks with its uses, kinds, definitions and examples of every type by using in sentences.

 9. Use of Dash (–)

-A dash is used in pairs to make off information or ideas that are not essential to an understandings of the rest of the sentence.
+A dash is used in pairs to make off information or ideas that are not essential to an understanding of the rest of the sentence.

 Examples:

-(i) Thousands of children – like girls in the photograph – have been left homeless.
+(i) Thousands of children – like the girls in the photograph – have been left homeless.

 (ii) My son –where has he gone? –would like to meet you.